b3-fun/b3/README.md

 # B3 Monorepo 🚀

-This monorepo contains all B3's applications, services, and shared packages.
+This monorepo contains all B3's applications, and shared packages.
 Built with pnpm workspaces for optimal development experience.

 ## 📦 Repository Structure